How to book Greek ferry tickets – Travel tips & info

 A Greek ferry approaching the port of Anafi

 Greek ferries will depart on time from the first port.
-However, delays might occur if you’re waiting in one of the following ports of the route.
-This can be due to the weather or due to long queues in embarking and disembarking.
+However, delays might occur if you’re waiting in one of the following ports along the route.
+This can be due to the weather or long queues at embarkation and disembarkation.
 That said, if you’re waiting to embark on the fourth or fifth port of the line, a slight delay of 10-15 minutes in the previous ports can easily result in a one-hour delay.

-The best way to book island hopping in Greece is via Ferries In Greece.
+The best way to book island-hopping in Greece is through Ferries in Greece.
 Their search engine is handy, and booking ferry tickets to the Greek islands is free.
 You can also use the search engine below.

 Is there a ferry pass for island hopping?

 No. There’s no ferry pass for island hopping.
 If tour operators try to sell you one, they will probably follow the process I described in the tutorial above.
-Most likely, they will also add an extra fee for booking the ferry tickets.
+Most likely, they will also charge an additional fee for booking ferry tickets.

 If it makes you feel more comfortable having somebody else book the ferry tickets for you, it’s okay.
 However, there’s no “Greek island hopping pass” currently, and I doubt there’ll be one in the future.